javierarce/arena-manager/README.md

 ### Installation

 1. [Install the plugin](https://obsidian.md/plugins?search=are.na%20manager) and enable it in Obsidian settings.
 2. Create a new Are.na application at [https://dev.are.na/oauth/applications](https://dev.are.na/oauth/applications).
-You can use any valid URL in the "Redirect URI" field (for example, `https://are.na` or your blog's URL).
+   You can use any valid URL in the `Redirect URI` field.
-3. Submit the form and copy the "Personal Access Token".
+3. Submit the form and copy the `Personal Access Token`.
 4. Open the plugin settings page and set the following options:
-    - **Personal Access Token**: Your Are.na Personal Access Token.
+    - **Personal Access Token**: the `Personal Access Token` you copied earlier.
     - **Username**: Your Are.na slug (e.g., `username` in `https://www.are.na/username`).
     - **Folder**: The folder where you want to store the notes (the folder is called `arena` by default).
-5. Use any of the commands above to interact with your Are.na blocks and channels.
+5. You are done!
+Use any of the commands above to interact with your Are.na blocks and channels.

 ### Frontmatter structure